A better welcome!

 A better welcome is something Westonbirt, The National Arboretum has needed for a long time.

-Thanks to funding from individuals, trusts and foundations, along with £500,000 from Biffa Award and £1.9 million from the Heritage Lottery Fund, work on the Welcome Building will start in summer 2013.
+Thanks to funding from individuals, trusts and foundations, along with £500,000 from Biffa Award and £1.9 million from the Heritage Lottery Fund, work on the Welcome Building started in July 2013.

-We have full planning permission and our team will work with architects, contractors and interpretation specialists to complete the project.
+We have full planning permission and our team are working with architects, contractors and interpretation specialists to complete the project.

 A better visit for you

-- Less queuing!
-Having parked in our new car park, you’ll pay on foot or show your membership card
+- Having parked in our new car park, you’ll pay on foot or show your membership card, rather than queuing in your car

 - Sign up to become members and get information about events and activities in one place